fleetdm/fleet/docs/Configuration/yaml-files.md

     - app_store_id: '1091189122'
 ```

 Use `labels_include_any` to target hosts that have any label in the array or `labels_exclude_any` to target hosts that don't have any label in the array.
-Only one of `labels_include_any` or `labels_exclude_any` can be included.
-If neither are included, all hosts are targeted.
+Only one of `labels_include_any` or `labels_exclude_any` can be specified.
+If neither are specified, all hosts are targeted.

 ### packages